15 Best Things to do in Mesa Verde National Park

-Remember, that it takes at least 1-hour to drive from the entrance gate to cliff dwellings.
+Remember that it takes at least 1-hour to drive from the entrance gate to the cliff dwellings.

 What is the best time to visit Mesa Verde National Park?

 Mesa Verde National Park is open all year round.
-But for sure, the best months for a visit are late Spring and Fall.
+But the best months for a visit are definitely late Spring and Fall.
 The weather is much nicer for hiking when it is not sweltering.
 Moreover, the park is less crowded.